ydluo/qdyn/README.md

 -----------------------

 ## News

+*January 2020* | The QDYN team participated in the *Community Code Verification Exercise for Simulating Sequences of Earthquakes and Aseismic Slip (SEAS)*, funded by SCEC.
+The results of this community benchmark exercise are accepted for publication in Seismological Research Letters (see also this [preprint on EarthArXiv](https://eartharxiv.org/2dmp5/)).
+A script to run these simulations in QDYN is included in the `/examples/scec_benchmarks/BP2` directory.

 *29 August 2019* | QDYN version 2.2 has been released!
 This version is now more user-friendly than QDYN has ever been, with a new documentation website, Jupyter Notebooks, and automated testing for developers.
 See the [release notes](https://github.com/ydluo/qdyn/releases/tag/qdyn_2.2) for details.